Jimmaphy/hz-software-design/README.md

 An extra class can be created to convert the XML document to match the functionality of the JSON object.

 Another example is the sockets.
-A European plug can't be put into an American socket, a adapter is used to allow this behavior.
+A European plug can't be put into an American socket, an adapter is used to allow this behavior.
 The same principle applies to the Adapter pattern, one interface is converted to another.

 The example used in this document will be the conversion from the Windows CMD to Linux Bash.